harshsharma2345/Jarvis-By-harsh-sharma/README.md

 # Jarvis-By-harsh-sharma
-I have built an AI assistant which can automate just everything with your voice and answers almost every query.
+I have built an AI assistant which can automate just everything with your voice and answers almost every query using wikipedia.